 Setting up PTZ guard tour in Xeoma

-Contemporary cameras can “remember” from 20 to 100 of such pre-set camera positions.
+Contemporary cameras can “remember” hundreds of such pre-set camera positions.
 A preset is set not just for horizontal or vertical position of a camera, but also for zooming in or out.
-Popular presets include focusing camera on windows, doors.
+Popular position “bookmarks” (presets) include focusing camera on windows, doors.
 Once set, a preset can be used to quickly move the focus of your camera to a certain position with just 1 click – or completely automatically with the guard tour feature.

 The guard tour can make the camera go to the pre-set points in order defined by an operator, administrator, or in a chronological order.

 |Xeoma also has other PTZ options.
 Please see more here

 Setting up PTZ presets and PTZ guard tours in video surveillance with Xeoma

 Attention!
 PTZ presets and PTZ touring is supported in Xeoma starting from version 18.7.10 for cameras that work through ONVIF.